miklevin/MikeLev.in/_posts/2025-02-01-future-of-seo-llm.md

 with.
 AdWords is what?
 Still like 80% of Google's revenue?
 The Google machine has grown so large that it must continue to be fed to continue to live.
 Not messing around with AdWords is not a choice.
 It's a mandate.
 Thus, the innovator's dilemma.
-Thus, the nature of AI previews.
+Thus, the boring and low-priority nature of AI previews.

 #### The Pay-to-Play Reality